PasswordHunter/passwordhunter/README.md

 It is important to note that using this tool on any system or device without the explicit permission of the owner is illegal and considered unethical.
 The creators of this tool are not responsible for any unlawful or unethical activities carried out using this program.

-Therefore, by downloading and using this program, you acknowledge that you are using it for educational purposes only and will not use it for any illegal or unethical activities.
+Therefore, by downloading, installing and using this program, you acknowledge that you are using it for educational purposes only and will not use it for any illegal or unethical activities.

 # Installation Instruction
 First, install the required modules